(All fields required)

 Please enter your name.

-The Division of Adolescent Medicine and the Teen Health Center staff at Cincinnati Children’s have compiled questions and responses for parents and patients.
+The Division of Adolescent and Transition Medicine and the Teen Health Center staff at Cincinnati Children’s have compiled questions and responses for parents and patients.

-Professionals at the Teen Health Center see patients ages 12 to 21.
+Professionals at the Teen Health Center see patients ages 12 through 21.
 However, Teen Health Center staff also see children younger than 12 if they have started puberty or for gynecologic consultation.

 New-patient appointments are scheduled by calling 513-636-4681 and pressing 1.
 You will be asked to provide basic demographic and insurance information.

 If a community healthcare provider refers your teenager to the Teen Health Center, an authorization from the teen’s health insurance may be needed.
 The referring healthcare provider most often requests that authorization from the health insurance.
 The teen’s parent or guardian calls the Teen Health Center to make an appointment and the referral is faxed to the Teen Health Center, 513-636-7844, from the referring provider.

 All appointments are scheduled through one central phone number, 513-636-4681.
 Ask for an appointment at one of the outpatient service locations.

 It’s important to understand that the healthcare providers at the satellites only provide consultative services and not primary healthcare.